brendenwest/it112/4_rest_apis.md

 ### What are APIs?

+Application programming interfaces (APIs) are well-defined interfaces for two applications to communicate with each other.

+APIs are sometimes referred to as a `contract` where the `server` exposes specific methods a `client` can invoke to perform specific actions or receive certain information.
+The client doesn't know internal details of how the server implements the API.

+Software systems can have many types of APIs.
+Web applications are most often concerned with `REST` (Representational State Transfer) APIs that allow a web or mobile client to interface with `backend` applications.

+### REST APIs

-REST stands for Representational State Transfer and is an architectural style used in modern web development.
-REST apis use HTTP request/response constraints and typically return structured data for machine-to-machine communication.
+REST apis use `HTTP` request/response methods and typically return structured data for machine-to-machine communication.
 API response data can be in a variety of formats - e.g. XML, JSON, CSV, etc.

+Some key HTTP methods:

+- GET - retrieve data
+- POST - submit data
+- PUT - (informational) update existing data
+- PATCH - (informational) partially update data
+- DEL - (informational) delete some data

+API routes can be designed to accept dynamic parameters as part of the url or as query parameters:

+- /api/books/123
+- /api/books?id=123

+Often, developers will define api `versions` to ensure existing consumers are unaffected when a new version introduces changes to the `contract`.
+For example:

+- /api/v1/books
+- /api/v2/books

 ### Flask API Routes